amigavision/AmigaVision/content/distro/ReadMe.md

 ## Setup for MiSTer

-**Note:** If you are updating from an earlier version -- especially before 2023 -- we *highly* recommend setting aside your `games/Amiga/MegaAGS-Saves.hdf` file and doing this installation from scratch and then adding that file back in, as many things have changed.
-This is generally always the best approach when upgrading.

-* Copy the contents of the following directories to the corresponding directories in the top level on MiSTer's file system:
+Copy the contents of the following directories to the corresponding directories in the top level on MiSTer's file system:

 ```
 _Computer
+_Console
 config
 Filters
 games